aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 ## How it works

-1. You create a disk autoscaler integration endpoint in your Aiven project setting the maximum additional storage at the same time.
+1. You create a disk autoscaler integration endpoint in your Aiven project setting the maximum storage at the same time.
 1. You enable a disk autoscaler integration for your service using the new disk autoscaler integration endpoint.
 1. From that point onward, the disk space availability of your service is monitored by